Black Friday Code: DIGEST35

 Step Four: Elemental Dieting and Herbal Preparations

-If getting diet, exercise, and self-care aligned doesn’t considerably improve your symptoms, an elemental diet and herbal supplements may get you across the finish line.
+If getting diet, exercise, and self-care aligned doesn’t considerably improve premenstrual symptoms, an elemental diet or herbal supplements may be the ticket.

 An elemental diet is a liquid meal replacement shake that’s hypoallergenic and pre-digested.
-As such, it helps to reduce inflammation, starve overgrowths, and gives your digestive system a chance to rest, heal, and then repair [47, 48, 49, 50].
+It helps to reduce inflammation 39 and starve bacterial overgrowths 40, and it gives the digestive system a chance to rest, heal, and repair.
 Better gut health means better hormone health.

-• Cycling women: Estro-Harmony two capsules 1–2 times per day and Progest-Harmony one or two capsules 1–2 times per day.
+• Cycling people take Estro-Harmony (two capsules 1–2 times per day) and Progest-Harmony (one or two capsules 1–2 times per day).

-• Post-menopausal women: Estro-Harmony two capsules 1–2 times per day
+• Post-menopausal people take Estro-Harmony (two capsules 1–2 times per day)

 Foundations Over Cycle Syncing for Hormone Balance

-Female hormone imbalances are often the result of poor gut health and unmanaged stress.
-If you find that you’re having significant symptoms that correlate with your menstrual cycle, following a wholesome diet, exercising routinely, and practicing daily self-care may be enough to quiet your symptoms.
-If you get these foundations in place but still have nagging symptoms, a trial of the elemental diet or herbal preparations may be in order.
+Female hormone imbalances are often the result of poor gut health, which can improve with a healthy diet, regular exercise, and daily self-care.
+If you get these foundations in place but still have nagging symptoms, a trial of the elemental diet or herbal preparations may be worth trying with a healthcare provider’s supervision.

 If you need more assistance on your health journey, contact us at the Ruscio Institute for Functional Health for an appointment.